 A link may exist between phentermine and heart failure.
-There are rare reports of valvular heart disease in people who have taken this anti-obesity drug.
+There are rare reports of valvular heart disease in people who have taken phentermine, and it may also cause pulmonary hypertension.

 Valvular heart disease involves damage to one or more of the valves in the heart.
 These valves open and close to regulate blood flow.